thingsym/multi-device-switcher/readme.md

 # Introducing Multi Device Switcher

 This WordPress plugin allows you to set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game and custom).
 This plugin detects if your site is being viewed by UserAgent, and switches to selected theme.
 The Custom Switcher can add every device.

 ## Features

 - Set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game), switches to selected theme.
-- Add every device by the Custom Switcher.
+- Add every device by the **Custom Switcher**.
-- Add links 'Mobile' or 'PC' in the theme by the PC Switcher, switch to the default theme.
+- Add links 'Mobile' or 'PC' in the theme by the **PC Switcher**, switch to the default theme.
+- Disable the switching of the theme by a particular URL by the **Disable Switcher**.
 - Can be using is_multi_device() function that detect of the device.
-- Multi Device Switcher Command command-line tool (required WP-CLI)
+- **Multi Device Switcher Command** command-line tool (required WP-CLI)

 ## How do I use it ?